White circle

 Objectives.

-Our goals for this project were:
+Our goals for this project are:

-• Increase efficiency of generating custom reports and analysis to send over to internal stakeholders and customers.
-Make the process easier to generate a report, create observations based on diagnostic findings, and then create a recommendation to submit as a service request.
+• Make the process easier to generate a report, create observations based on diagnostic findings, and then create a recommendation to submit as a service request.

 • Offer a better value proposition to customers viewing the insights from the recommendations sent from JCI.
 The current report sent over to customers is not user friendly, meaning they are full of data points and technical terminology that can be hard to understand.
 We need to give them a reason to act upon recommendations to maintain their chillers.